Tigermilk: Composition

+Release

+Electric Honey issued Tigermilk in mid-1996, initially limited to 1,000 copies, which sold out in months.
+The band received praise from BBC radio DJs John Peel and Mark Radcliffe, subsequently earning them a radio session for the latter DJ in July 1996.
+Colburn said "then record companies and fans started calling, and we thought 'My God, what have we done?
+They soon signed to the London-based label Jeepster Records.
+Tigermilk was reissued in 1999; by this point, copies of the original were being sold for $600.

-The album's cover photograph was taken by Stuart Murdoch and features Joanne Kenney (his girlfriend at the time).
+The album's cover photograph was taken by Murdoch and features his girlfriend Joanne Kenney.
 Kenney also appeared on the cover of the Dog on Wheels EP.

 Legacy

-Tigermilk has sold over 124,000 copies.
+Tigermilk was well-received upon its initial release, and earned a glowing review from Scottish culture magazine The List, who gave the band their first national press.
+The album has since sold over 124,000 copies.
 Pitchfork included "The State I Am In" at number 17 on their Top 200 Tracks of the 1990s.
 The album was included in the book 1001 Albums You Must Hear Before You Die.